hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 | 16777216     | 16384 |  16 | P70     | P70, P80                             | 18,000              |
 | 33553408     | 32767 |  32 | P80     | P80                                  | 20,000              |

--> **Note:** Host Caching (ReadOnly and Read/Write) is supported on disk sizes less than 4 TiB.
-This means any disk that is provisioned up to 4095 GiB can take advantage of Host Caching.
-Host caching is not supported for disk sizes greater than or equal to 4096 GiB.
-For example, a P50 premium disk provisioned at 4095 GiB can take advantage of Host caching and a P50 disk provisioned at 4096 GiB cannot take advantage of Host Caching.
-Moving from lower disk size to 4096 Gib or higher will lose the disk caching ability.
+-> **Note:** Host Caching (ReadOnly and Read/Write) is supported on disk sizes less than 4194304 MiB.
+This means any disk that is provisioned up to 4193280 MiB can take advantage of Host Caching.
+Host caching is not supported for disk sizes larger than 4193280 MiB.
+For example, a P50 premium disk provisioned at 4193280 GiB can take advantage of Host caching while a P50 disk provisioned at 4194304 MiB cannot.
+Moving from a smaller disk size to a larger disk size, greater than 4193280 MiB, will cause the disk to lose the disk caching ability.

 ---